Kitsune2468/startup/notes.md

 ## React Part 1: Routing

 Deployed react-ified simon.
 It was pretty cool to see this work, and the way everything is laid out makes sense to me.
-Starting on react-ifying startup.
+Deployed react-ified startup.
+Getting the picture to work took me a minute, as I had to change the path to /public/Board.png instead of just Board.png.
+Also played around with the CSS a bit and tweaked the spacing and style of a few things, and plan on continuing to do so in future parts of the project if something bugs me.

 ## React Part 2: Reactivity